particle-iot/docs/src/content/reference/firmware.md

 `Serial1:` This channel is available via the device's TX and RX pins.

+{{#if core}}
+`Serial2:` This channel is optionally available via the device's D1(TX) and D0(RX) pins.
+To use Serial2, add `#include "Serial2/Serial2.h"` near the top of your app's main code file.

+To use the TX/RX (Serial1) or D1/D0 (Serial2) pins to communicate with your personal computer, you will need an additional USB-to-serial adapter.
+To use them to communicate with an external TTL serial device, connect the TX pin to your device's RX pin, the RX to your device's TX pin, and the ground of your Core/Photon to your device's ground.
+{{/if}}

+{{#if photon}}
 `Serial2:` This channel is optionally available via the device's RGB Green (TX) and Blue (RX) LED pins.
 The Blue and Green current limiting resistors should be removed.
 To use Serial2, add #include "Serial2/Serial2.h" near the top of your app's main code file.

 If the user enables Serial2, they should also consider using RGB.onChange() to move the RGB functionality to an external RGB LED on some PWM pins.

 To use the TX/RX (Serial1) or RGB Green (TX)/Blue (RX) LED (Serial2) pins to communicate with your personal computer, you will need an additional USB-to-serial adapter.
 To use them to communicate with an external TTL serial device, connect the TX pin to your device's RX pin, the RX to your device's TX pin, and the ground of your Core/Photon to your device's ground.
+{{/if}}

 **NOTE:** Please take into account that the voltage levels on these pins runs at 0V to 3.3V and should not be connected directly to a computer's RS232 serial port which operates at +/- 12V and will damage the Core/Photon.